United Cinemas Avalon

 Avalon is one of the northernmost of the Northern Beaches, about 22 miles from Sydney at Broken Bay.
 Movies were shown in a tent theatre until the Avalon Theatre was built and opened on 4th August, 1955.
 The debut feature was 20th Century Fox’s “There’s No Business Like Show Business”, and it looked good on the theatre’s wall to wall 30ft wide CinemaScope screen.

 The owners, Arnold and Joan Spry, hired architect Bruce Furse to design a very contemporary theatre.
 It featured great splashes of color on the walls with a rippled ceiling, no proscenium and aboriginal motifs on the curtains.
 There were 777 seats in stalls & circle levels.

 The Sprys operated the theatre until August 1985 when they sold to Mike Walsh’s Hayden Theatres of Cremorne Orpheum fame.
-He carried out renovations and reopened it on 16th November 1985 with a new look of softer, earthy colors as the Hayden Cinema Centre with 4 screens.
+He carried out renovations and reopened it on 16th November 1985 with a new look of softer, earthy colors as the Hayden Cinema.